How to Price With Confidence and Increase Revenue

-Most business owners don’t lose money because they’re lazy or unmotivated.
-They lose money in smaller, quieter moments.
+It disappears in smaller, quieter moments.
 The half-discount you offer to avoid tension.
-The scope you accept because you don’t want to seem “difficult.”
+The scope you accept because you don't want to seem "difficult."
 The marketing you postpone until you feel more legitimate—so legitimacy never arrives.

 This page is built around one idea you can measure:

-When confidence becomes operational (offers + pricing + boundaries + visibility), revenue stops being a roller coaster.
+When pricing confidence becomes operational (offers + pricing + boundaries + visibility), revenue stops being a roller coaster.
+Not because you've become a different person.
+Because your decisions stop leaking value.

-Self-confidence in business gets framed like a personality trait—something you either have or you don’t.
-That’s convenient.
-It’s also wrong.
+Confidence in business gets framed like a personality trait—something you either have or you don't.
+That's convenient.
+It's also wrong.

-In practice, confidence is the ability to make and hold decisions under uncertainty.
+In practice, pricing confidence is the ability to make and hold decisions under uncertainty.
 Many founders mistake this for a personality flaw when it's actually a mental block that can be systematically addressed.
 Especially the decisions that poke at identity: What am I worth?
 Will they leave?
 Am I asking for too much?
-Am I being “too much”?
+Am I being "too much"?

 It's less "feel fearless," more "stay steady."